SOTETO/docu/pages/03.how-to/04.oauth2-handshake/default.md

 (1) You need to register your microservice as an OAuth2 client in _Drops_.
 To do so, you have to contact the administrator of the Pool<sup>2</sup> and please her / him to add your microservice to the _Drops_ database.
 If you setup a development system, you are the administrator by yourself.
 In that case consider the description below.
 (2) You have to implement your part of the handshake.

+The OAuth handshake implements only the **exchange of user data**.
+It does **not** implements a users session for your microservice.
+Thus, after implementing the OAuth handshake, you will have access to the user data and you can **use the libraries you know** to implement a **session for the user and your microservice**.

 !!!
 This implementation just removes the question for consent of the user for sharing the personal data.
 So, clients libaries can still be used without additional code work.

 ## Setup a microservice as OAuth2 client in _Drops_